Supermassive Black Hole Studies in the Legacy Survey of Space and Time: 2025 edition

 Deadline for submitting talk abstracts, and proposing breakout sessions: April 4th

-Notification of acceptance: hopefully before Easter (April 20th)
+Notification of acceptance: before Easter (April 20th)

 Registration deadline: Tuesday 3rd June.

 Meeting dates: Mon 14 - Thu 17 July 2025.
-Meeting rooms will also be available on Friday 18th for unstructured discussions to continue.

 Travel: